Skip navigation

 ALIGN YOURSELF WITH EXCELLENCE

 Regent has been ranked among Top National Universities by the U.S. News & World Report for four years (2019, 2020, 2022 and 2023).
 Our programs have also ranked as the #1 Best Online Bachelor's Programs in Virginia 11 years in a row (2013-2023).
-Experience the Regent difference through the B.A. in Communication Studies – Rhetoric & Public Culture program.
+Experience the Regent difference through the B.A. in Communication Studies – Rhetoric & Advocacy program.

 Please complete the Request Information form on this page to learn more about this program.